-- A pre-departure component that will include a brief introduction to the historical, cultural, economic, and social environments of China, and will also introduce the companies that will be visited during the field study.
-The student will write a short individual report and do a team oral presentation for this part. - A field study component to Beijing, China.
-The field study includes company visits, sightseeing, and lectures at Tsinghua University in Beijing, China.
+- A pre-departure component that will include a brief introduction to China, and will also introduce the companies that will be visited during the field study.
+The student will write a short individual report and do a team oral presentation for this part. - A field study component to cities of Beijing, Shanghai, Shenzhen, and Hong Kong in China.
+The field study includes company visits, sightseeing, and lectures in these cities.
 Each student is required to keep a daily journal and participate in the local activities for this part.
 At the end of the trip, the students will make a team oral presentation on a business plan to start a business in China based on their experience and opportunities they find during the trip.
 Both business and engineering viewpoints related to the national and global industry in which it operates must be considered in the presentation.